 Focus on traditional oil painting techniques that are rarely taught but incredibly useful for painters of all styles.
 Experiment with underpainting and grisaille techniques, as well as alla prima exercises to improve your understanding of composition, value, and color.
 The goal will be to explore the rich variety of painting approaches and methods used since the Renaissance.
 All levels are welcome.

-This class, students will learn how to create a completed landscape or cityscape painting from start to finish.
+In this class, students will learn how to create a completed landscape or cityscape painting from start to finish.
 Students will learn how to select a subject and refine their ideas using sketches and drawings.
 Vadnais will explain and demonstrate how to create a useful under painting as a foundation for subsequent layering of color.
 Finally, Vadnais will guide the class through the process of bringing their picture to a unified finish wil all the desired effects and relevant details.
 Painting technique, linear and atmospheric perspective, color theory, and art history will be discussed as it relates to individual projects.
 Open to all levels, some drawing experience is recommended.

 Abstract Painting: The Process